-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Georgia Behavioral Health Services, Inc. as of December 31, 2014, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Georgia Behavioral Health Services, Inc. and its Subsidiaries as of December 31, 2016, and the changes in its net assets and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.